Varathane vs Minwax — Which is the Best for Your Project?

 Base

-Normally, polyurethane can only apply on a bare wood surface.
+Normally, polyurethane can only be applied on a bare wood surface.
 Also, oil-based and water-based stains have different effects, particularly on color.

 If you apply oil-based stain polyurethane, you can get an amber shade afterward.
 Water-based will give you a yellowish color if you applied on a white-painted surface.
 Most of them have this effect including Minwax products.